linaber1/linaber1.github.io/README.md

 - **Cultural Exploration:** I have lived in Europe (Switzerland, France), Africa (Tunisia), Asia (China, Japan), and America (United States during early childhood), which has broadened my perspective and appreciation for diverse cultures.

-- **Creativity:** I enjoy making music and writing poetry, activities I find closely related to research—both require curiosity, experimentation, and iteration.
+- **Creativity:** I enjoy making music and writing poetry, activities I find closely related to research : both require curiosity, experimentation, and iteration.
 In 2022, I released an EP with a French label [RedPalm](https://songstats.com/artist/sp7o12iy/redpalm).

 - **Dance & Sports:** I practiced ballet for 8 years, developing discipline and focus, and I enjoy a variety of sports to maintain an active and balanced lifestyle.